-- If necessary, create a JMS server to target the JMS module to, as explained in "Configure JMS Servers" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - Create a JMS system module and configure the necessary resources, such as queues or topics, as described in "Configure JMS system modules and add JMS resources" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - The system module is saved in config\jms subdirectory of the domain directory, with a "-jms.xml" suffix. - Copy the system module to a new location, and then: - a.
-Give the module a unique name within the domain namespace. - Delete the JNDI-Name attribute to make the module application-scoped to only the application. - Add references to the JMS resources in the module to all applicable Java EE application component's descriptor files, as described in Section 5.3.2, "Referencing Resources In Deployment Descriptor Files." - Package all application modules in an EAR, as described in Section 5.3.4, "Packaging an Enterprise Application With a JMS Application Module." - 7.
-Deploy the EAR, as described in Section 5.3.5, "Deploying a Packaged JMS Application Module."
+- 1. If necessary, create a JMS server to target the JMS module to, as explained in "Configure JMS Servers" in the Oracle WebLogic Server Administration Console Help. - 2.
+Create a JMS system module and configure the necessary resources, such as queues or topics, as described in "Configure JMS system modules and add JMS resources" in the Oracle WebLogic Server Administration Console Help. - 3.
+The system module is saved in config\jms subdirectory of the domain directory, with a "-jms.xml" suffix. - 4.
+Copy the system module to a new location, and then: - a.
+Give the module a unique name within the domain namespace. - b.
+Delete the JNDI-Name attribute to make the module application-scoped to only the application. - 5.
+Add references to the JMS resources in the module to all applicable Java EE application component's descriptor files, as described in "Referencing a Packaged JMS Application Module In Deployment Descriptor Files" in Programming JMS for Oracle WebLogic Server. - 6.
+Package all application modules in an EAR, as described in Section 5.3.3, "Packaging an Enterprise Application With a JMS Application Module." - 7.
+Deploy the EAR, as described in Section 5.3.4, "Deploying a Packaged JMS Application Module."